 - 2 How hard is it to set up an IVA?

-In this article we discuss some of the key features, advantages and disadvantages of IVAs so that you can take an informed approach to deciding – is it worth getting an IVA?
+In this article we discuss some of the key features, advantages and disadvantages so that you can take an informed approach to decide – is IVA worth it?

 IVAs in brief

-Some people might argue that an IVA’s basic features alone make it a worthwhile debt solution – and it is easy to understand why the prospect of writing off debt is attractive.
-Despite this, an IVA also comes with significant consequences, for instance, the fact that an IVA will appear on your credit file for six years from the date the arrangement starts with your name also being included on the Individual Insolvency Register up until three months after it ends.
+Some people might argue that an Individual Voluntary Arrangement’s basic features alone make it a worthwhile debt solution – and it is easy to understand why the prospect of writing off debt is attractive.
+Despite this, it also comes with significant consequences, for instance, the fact that an IVA will appear on your credit file for six years from the date the arrangement starts with your name also being included on the Individual Insolvency Register up until three months after it ends.
 This can very seriously impact your ability to access further credit, even if your finances improve dramatically and you find yourself able to pay off your debts early.

 How hard is it to set up an IVA?

 Weighing up the benefits of any debt solution is all well and good, but what do you need to do to get an IVA?

 What is the criteria to setup an Individual Voluntary Arrangement?

 Whilst IVAs are generally thought of as a flexible debt solution, you need to be certain that it’s the right approach for your situation.
 One of the most important criteria is where you live – as it is only available to people in England, Wales and Northern Ireland.
 Scottish debtors, therefore, will have to look to other solutions for handling their debts.